The Ballad of Wallis Island: Production

-The project began as a short film Key and Basden made with James Griffiths and produced by Moxie Pictures.
-The One and Only Herb McGwyer Plays Wallis Island won best short film at The Edinburgh International Film Festival and was nominated for the 2008 BAFTA Award for Best Short Film.
+The project began as a short film Key and Basden made with James Griffiths, produced by Moxie Pictures.
+The One and Only Herb McGwyer Plays Wallis Island won best short film at the Edinburgh International Film Festival and was nominated for the 2008 BAFTA Award for Best Short Film.
 Many lines from the short appear verbatim in the film.

 The feature film, initially entitled One For the Money, had Rupert Majendie as producer with Bankside Films representing sales.
 Focus Features subsequently acquired worldwide rights to the project, which was later retitled The Ballad of Wallis Island, with Universal Pictures handling the international release on its behalf.

 Principal photography was scheduled for Wales in 2023, and was completed in 18 days.
+Filming locations included Pembrokeshire and Carmarthenshire.

+Songs are by Tom Basden, performed by himself and Carey Mulligan.

 Release

 The Ballad of Wallis Island premiered at the Sundance Film Festival on 25 January 2025, followed by a limited theatrical release in the United States on 28 March 2025.
 It had its UK premiere on 5 March 2025 at the Glasgow Film Festival as the annual ‘Surprise Film’.
 It was screened on 25 April 2025 as the opening film of the International Film Festival of St Andrews.
 The film was released in cinemas across the UK on 30 May 2025.

-It will be screened in the Icon section of the 2025 Stockholm International Film Festival on 8 November 2025.
+It was screened in the Icon section of the 2025 Stockholm International Film Festival on 8 November 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 34 critics, indicating "generally favorable" reviews.

 Robert Daniels of RogerEbert.com gave the film three out of four stars and wrote, "The director James Griffith's The Ballad of Wallis Island is a sublime, adorable comedy whose roots can be traced to a short Griffith made eighteen years ago."
 Critic Bob Mondello reviewed the film favourably, writing for NPR that it is "at once an odd-couple bromance, a quite respectable musical outing, and a nostalgic look at the memories we all lock up in the harmonies in our heads – the ones we carry with us through life."